-In this paper, we introduce high order \emph{stochastic graphlet embedding} (SGE), which can encode distribution of unlimitedly high order\footnote{In general, order of a graph is defined as the total number of vertices present in that graph.
-In this paper, we alternatively use the term ``order'' to mean the size of a graph/subgraph/graphlet.
-This is because the size of our extracted graphlets is not regulated by the number of nodes but the number of edges.} connected graphlets or subgraphs in a given graph.
-The proposed method gathers advantages of two aforementioned families of graph kernels while discarding their limitations.
-Our technique does not maintain predefined dictionaries of graphlets, and does not perform laborious exact search of these graphlets using subgraph isomorphism.
-Alternatively, the algorithm generates high order subgraphs or graphlets in a stochastic way, which are much more discriminative than simple walks or tree patterns.
-The proposed procedure is effective, tractable and is achieved by: \begin{itemize} \item Significantly restricting graphlets to include only subgraphs belonging to training and test data. \item Parsing a subset of all graphlets, using an efficient stochastic depth first search procedure that extracts statistically meaningful distributions of graphlets. \item Indexing these graphlets with hash functions with low probability of collision, that preserve isomorphic relationships between graphlets quite accurately. \end{itemize} This entire technique randomly samples unlimitedly high order graphlets in a given graph and counts them in an efficient way to obtain their distribution.
-The procedure is effective and can fetch the distribution of unlimited ordered graphlets with a controlled complexity.
-Graphlets with relatively high orders have positive and more influencing impact on the performance of pattern classification, which has been supported by detailed experimental results.
+In this paper, we propose a high-order \emph{stochastic graphlet embedding} method that models the distribution of (unlimitedly) high-order\footnote{In general, the order of a graph is defined as the total number of its vertices.
+In this paper, we use a dual definition of the term ``order'' to indicate the number of its edges.} connected graphlets (subgraphs) of a given graph.
+The proposed method gathers the advantages of the two aforementioned families of graph kernels while discarding their limitations.
+Indeed, our technique does not maintain predefined dictionaries of graphlets, and does not perform laborious exact search of these graphlets using subgraph isomorphism.
+In contrast, the proposed algorithm samples high-order graphlets in a stochastic way, and allows us to obtain a distribution asymptotically close to the actual distribution.
+Furthermore, graphlets -- as complex structures -- are much more discriminating compared to simple walks or tree patterns.
+Following these objectives, the whole proposed procedure is achieved by: \begin{itemize} \item Significantly restricting graphlets to include only subgraphs belonging to training and test data. \item Parsing this restricted subset of graphlets, using an efficient stochastic depth-first-search procedure that extracts statistically meaningful distributions of graphlets. \item Indexing these graphlets using hash functions, with low probability of collision, that capture isomorphic relationships between graphlets quite accurately. \end{itemize}